getdirty75/asymetrics/src/articles/label-story-1-dna-records.md

 <br>

-So, to keep the story short: **DSK** slept rough a bunch of times to go scratch in the most remote places – I still remember the time he got me a booking in Inner Mongolia, proudly telling me how the venue got me a hotel room, while when he went there he had to spend the night after the gig in a public bath -; he taught scratching to clueless kids in obscure “dj schools”, played insanely good shows to audiences who only wanted to hear Britney Spears, got in many fights and arguments, but of course mainly rocked hundreds of dancefloors, and it all paid off !
+So, to keep the story short: **DSK** slept rough a bunch of times to go scratch in the most remote places – I still remember the time he got me a booking in Inner Mongolia, proudly telling me how the venue got me a hotel room, while when he went there he had to spend the night after the gig in a public bath -; he taught scratching to beginner kids in obscure “dj schools”, played insanely good shows to audiences who only wanted to hear Britney Spears, got in many fights and arguments, but of course mainly rocked hundreds of dancefloors, and it all paid off !

-Eventually getting involved with the [Battle of the Year](https://www.battleoftheyear.net/)’s Korean and Chinese editions – he served as official dj for many a B-Boy competition, and helped Chinese crews get on the map.
+Eventually getting involved with the [Battle of the Year](https://www.battleoftheyear.net/)’s Chinese and Asian editions – he served as official dj for many a B-Boy competition, like BOTY, Freestyle Sessions, or UK B-Boy Champs, and helped Chinese crews get their visas and chaperoned to some of their first World battles in Europe.

 <iframe width="100%" height="380" src="https://www.youtube-nocookie.com/embed/6a619xo56IU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen referrerpolicy="origin"></iframe>